-If history repeats itself, we may be headed toward a market correction and that can mean a scary time for your clients.
-Are you prepared to deliver a message that could save them from potentially losing retirement savings?
+After a long run in a bull market, recent market corrections and talk of an economic slowdown can mean scary times for your clients.
+Are you prepared with strategies that could save them from potentially losing retirement savings?

 Financial professionals can point to a history of market corrections after long-running bull markets and uncertain market conditions when helping their clients choose a retirement strategy that may include fixed indexed annuities with guaranteed lifetime income riders.

-So, where do you direct your clients— especially those that aren’t quite ready to give up on the higher returns the market offers?
+So, where do you direct your clients— especially those hesitant to give up on the higher returns the market has offered in recent years?

 Start a conversation with your client